Matthew 28:2: Analysis

 Some commentators consider this verse to be unclear as to whether the women introduced in the previous verse were present for these events, or only come upon the tomb later.
-Protestant theologian Heinrich Meyer criticised the argument of Sebastian Castellio, Kuinoel, Kern and Ebrard that the earthquake had happened when the women arrived, arguing himself that the event took place in their presence.
+Protestant theologian Heinrich Meyer criticized the argument of Sebastian Castellio, Kuinoel, Kern and Ebrard that the earthquake had happened when the women arrived, arguing himself that the event took place in their presence.
 Among modern writers, Davies and Allison argue that since the women were just introduced, it is implied that they were eyewitnesses to these events.
 Though other commentators disagree.
 In the apocryphal Gospel of Peter the events are further elaborated upon and there are witnesses to the resurrection itself.

 The angel sits upon the stone outside of the tomb.
 This conflicts with the other gospels which have the angel, or angels, inside the tomb.
 Those who believe in the inerrancy of the Bible have proposed a number of explanations to account for this.
 St. Augustine suggested that there could be two sets of angels.
 One outside the tomb and two inside the tomb.
 The women first talk to the angel outside, and then the angel inside.
 Only Matthew mentions the first conversation, while the other gospels only mention the second.
 Alternatively Augustine writes that by inside the tomb Mark and the other writers are referring to being inside an outer tomb enclosure, such as a wall around the area.
 Thus the same angels can be described as being both inside the tomb, and sitting on a stone outside it.